 // TODO(TASK-123): Replace with pooled object for performance

-Instantiate(explosionPrefab, transform.position, Quaternion.identity
+Instantiate(explosionPrefab, transform.position, Quaternion.identity);

-• Place attributes immediately above the member, without blank lines
+• Use one inspector attribute per line.
+Place attributes immediately above the member, without blank lines

 • Prefer [Tooltip] over code comments for fields exposed in the Inspector